-Thanks to the standing corps, Frontex is the home of the European Union’s first uniformed law enforcement service.
-It is actively engaged in operations across the EU’s external borders and beyond.
+Frontex, the European Border and Coast Guard Agency, provides support to EU and Schengen countries in managing the EU’s external borders and tackling cross-border crime.
+Thanks to its Standing Corps, Frontex is the home of the European Union’s first uniformed law enforcement service.
+It is actively engaged in operations along the EU’s external borders and beyond.

 Frontex is a hub of expertise for border control activities, sharing intelligence and knowledge with all EU Member States and neighbouring countries affected by irregular migration and cross-border crime.
 By leveraging its expertise and resources, Frontex has become an essential partner in the fight against transnational crime and protecting the EU's external borders.